Charles L. McNary: Senate years

 After World War I, Wilson sought Senate approval of the Treaty of Versailles.
 Because the treaty included provisions for establishing and joining the League of Nations, one of Wilson's Fourteen Points, Republicans opposed it.
 Going against much of his party, McNary, part of a group of senators known as "reservationists", proposed minor changes to support the United States entry into the League.
 Ultimately, the Senate never ratified the Treaty of Versailles, and the United States never joined the League.

 One of the prime opponents of Wilson and the League was Senate Majority Leader Henry Cabot Lodge.
 After McNary demonstrated his skill in the debate over the League, Lodge took him under his wing, and the two formed a longtime friendship.
 The friendship helped McNary secure favorable committee assignments and ushered him into the inner power circle of the Senate.
-Early in his career, he served as chairman of the Irrigation and Reclamation of Arid Lands Committee, and as a member of the Agriculture and Forestry Committee.
+Early in his career, he served as chairman of the Irrigation and Reclamation Committee, and as a member of the Agriculture and Forestry Committee.
 In 1922, President Warren G. Harding asked McNary to be the Secretary of the Interior to replace Albert B. Fall because of Fall's involvement in the ongoing Teapot Dome scandal.
 McNary declined, preferring to stay in the Senate.

 In 1933, McNary was selected as the Senate Minority Leader by fellow Republicans, while the Senate was under Democratic control during the New Deal era.
 He remained Minority Leader for the rest of his time in office and "hovered most of the time on the periphery of the Republican left" and opposed disciplining Republican senators who supported Roosevelt.
 He supported many of the New Deal programs, at the beginning of Roosevelt's presidency.
 As World War II approached, he favored "all aid to England and France short of war".
 He voted to keep an arms embargo in place but supported the Lend-Lease agreement with the British in 1941 and the reinstatement of Selective Service in 1940, in preparation for military conscription of civilian men.

 As early as the 1920s, McNary supported the development of federal hydroelectric power dams, and in 1933, he introduced legislation that led to the building of the Grand Coulee and Bonneville dams on the Columbia, as public works projects.
 He voted for the US joining the World Court in 1926.
 He favored buying more National Forest lands, forest management via the McSweeney-McNary Act, fire protection for forests via the Clarke–McNary Act, and farm support.
 Although vetoed by President Calvin Coolidge, the McNary–Haugen Farm Relief Bill was the forerunner of the farm legislation of the New Deal.